-(19) Gina cannot be one of Gino and Mina
+(13) Gina cannot be one of Gino and Mina.

-By (16).
 Then, (StrongCom) is wrong.

-Lewis' second objection concerns the indiscernability of identical (InId) i.e.:
+Lewis's second objection concerns the indiscernibility of identical (InId) i.e.:

-$(\mathsf{IdIn}) \,\,\forall x \,\,\forall y \,\,(x = y \to \forall \mathsf{F} \,\,(\mathsf{F}x \leftrightarrow \mathsf{F}y))$ where the third universal quantification is of second order and "F" is a predicative variable.
-"Even though - Lewis argues - the many and the one are the same portion of Reality, and the character of that portion is given once and for all whether we take it as many or take it as one, still we do not really have a generalized principle of indiscernability of identicals...
+(InId) $$\forall x \forall y (x = y \rightarrow \forall F (Fx \leftrightarrow Fy))$$ where the third universal quantification is of second order and "F" is a predicative variable.
+Lewis argues:

+Even though the many and the one are the same portion of Reality, and the character of that portion is given once and for all whether we take it as many or take it as one, still we do not really have a generalized principle of indiscernability of identicals. [...]
 What is true of the many is not exactly what is true of the one.
-After all they are many while it is one" [Lewis 1991: 87].
+After all they are many while it is one.
+(Lewis, 1991, p.
+87)